adam-p/yesterday-i-learned/random.md

 1. To keep notes organised, [tag their page edges][highfivehq].
 1. "Rhadamanthine" means "stern" or "inflexible".
 1. To take a screenshot in Firefox, type Shift+F2, then `screenshot --fullpage filename.png`
-1. British licence plates are white in front and yellow at the back, to help people identify which way the car is going (it is hard to be sure, particularly when the Brits drive so slowly.)
 1. "Anne Frank was very curious about her lady region and discussed masturbation and menstruation quite a bit in her original writings.
 The version of her diary thats published and read in schools today is highly edited, leaving out about 99% of her self exploration submissions." [source][reddit 36]
 1. [Confessional booths][uca] were built by the church not to give the person some privacy, but to prevent the priests from having sex with young women who came to confession.
 1. As of Android L, the shell now comes with [htop][wikipedia 92] (or its busybox).
 1. "Compound" is more abrasive than "polish", which is more abrasive than wax.
 Always wax after doing either one.
 1. [Pescetarians][wikipedia 93] eat... no meat, except for fish and seafood, which are obviously not meat (because fish don't have feelings).
-1. [Propan-2-ol can remove most things from your car][youtube 11], as long as you understand that it won't be the most effective.
-1. [With great ride comes with terrible handling][cartoq]; softening the suspension makes the car turn like a boat.
-This is also why sports cars have stiff suspensions (and horrible for your back).
-1. [Almost all modern cars have synchromesh, if you don't have it fitted you will need to 'double declutch'][drivingfast] ("to change to a lower gear in a motor vehicle by first placing the gear lever into the neutral position before engaging the desired gear, at the same time releasing the clutch pedal and increasing the engine speed")
 1. For steaming eggs, [a good ratio of water to eggs would be 1.5:1][wikipedia 94]
 1. [shitty link] [It is not illegal to ask interviewees if they have been *convicted* of a crime][omgfacts], but illegal to ask if they have been *arrested*.
 1. It is also unwise (and not required) to answer "[when did you graduate?][omgfacts]", because that gives away your age, and therefore, your ability/experience.